 The Programme has been rated Baa2 by Moody's Investors Service Ltd ("Moody's") and BBB+ by S&P Global Ratings Europe Limited ("S&P").
-Long term debt issued or guaranteed by BAT is rated Baa2 by Moody's and BBB+ by S&P. Short term debt issued or guaranteed by BAT is rated P-2 by Moody's and A-2 by S&P. Each of Moody's and S&P is established in the European Union and registered under Regulation (EC) No 1060/2009 (as amended) (the "CRA Regulation").
+Long term debt issued or guaranteed by BAT is rated Baa2 by Moody's and BBB+ by S&P. Short term debt issued or guaranteed by BAT is rated P-2 by Moody's and A-2 by S&P. Moody's and S&P are established in the European Union and the United Kingdom, respectively, and are both registered under Regulation (EC) No 1060/2009 (as amended) (the "CRA Regulation").
 Tranches of Notes to be issued under the Programme will either be rated or unrated.
 Where a Tranche of Notes is to be rated, such rating will not necessarily be the same as the rating assigned to the Programme.
 Where a Tranche of Notes is rated, the applicable rating(s) will be specified in the relevant Final Terms.